neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 ::::{tab-item} LightningPose

-Save to LightningPose files (.csv).
+To save as a LightningPose file in .csv format:
 ```python
 save_poses.to_lp_file(ds, "/path/to/file.csv")
 ```
 :::{note}
-Because LightningPose saves pose estimation outputs in the same format as single-animal DeepLabCut projects, the above command is equivalent to:
+Because LightningPose follows the single-animal DeepLabCut .csv format, the above command is equivalent to:
 ```python
 save_poses.to_dlc_file(ds, "/path/to/file.csv", split_individuals=True)
 ```